 River Island Country Club • Porterville, CA • 5/16/14

 I got a head start on the trip and took a half-day off from work on Friday.
 I hit the road and headed up to Porterville (about 45 minutes northeast of Bakersfield).
-It’s definitely a bit out of the way, but I knew I would only be playing once that afternoon and there aren’t any other courses that close to River Island.
+It’s definitely a bit out of the way, but I knew I would only be playing once that afternoon and there aren’t any other full-length courses that close to River Island.
 That made it a good option geographically for a one-round kind of day.
 It was the perfect opportunity to venture further off the 99 in search of good golf in the Central Valley.

 From the information I could find, this looked like one of the better options in the area.
 After playing River Island, I would agree that’s probably the case.
 This is a pretty enjoyable course.
 Porterville is in the foothills before you get to Sequoia National Forest, so the terrain is naturally more interesting than the flat farmland and plain parkland found throughout the majority of the valley.